Chr15w1986/Javascript_PP2/README.md

   * Used to store repositories, files and images pushed from gitpod
 * Am I Responsive
   * Used to test responsiveness of the game at different screen sizes
-* CHROME Developer tools
-  * For checking compatibilty, troubleshooting and editing code
 * With more time I would have used frameworks such as [Jasmine](https://jasmine.github.io/pages/getting_started.html) for testing
 #
 # DEPLOYMENT